CoffeeCatDE/4gewinnt/README.md

 ## About
 CHECK-HT is a simple game programmed in JavaScript.
 It´s known as "Connect Four".

+## Prerequisites
+This game works best and was tested in the following browsers:

+- Chrome
+- Microsoft Edge
+- Firefox

+Not supported is:
+- Internet Explorer

 ## What is "Connect Four"?
 Object: Connect four of your checkers in a row while preventing your opponent from doing the same.
 A gameplay example (right), shows the first player starting Connect Four